Downie Video Downloader Review 2026: A Limited macOS-Exclusive Tool

 The biggest difference between it and Downie is that it supports both Windows and Mac.
 I use my iMac at home and continue on my Windows laptop after getting off work, and it's no problem at all.

 Wider support than Downie: download streaming content from Netflix, Amazon Prime, Disney+, and more.
-I even downloaded an entire season of an HBO series in one go, with resolutions up to 4K, and it even preserved multiple audio tracks and subtitles.
+I even downloaded an entire season of an HBO series in one go, with resolutions up to 4K, and it even preserved multiple audio tracks and subtitles and complete metadata.

 The experience is essentially the same as Downie: paste a link or open a video in the built-in browser, StreamFab will automatically recognize it, and you can download it with a single click.
 The difference is that it covers almost all my needs, whether I'm using Mac or Windows.